ScottHMcKean/doc-intelligence-app/README.md

 ### Stroage Service

-The Storage Service is responsible for managing document storage and retrieval..
-It handles file upload/download operations, provides volume path management and file operations.
+The Storage Service is responsible for managing document storage and retrieval.
+It is a simple class that takes care of uploads, downloads, and file checks.
+It also provides a hashing utility for dealing with automated file names.

 ### Database Service